Jeppe Revall FrisvadAssociate Professor in Computer Graphics, M.Sc.(Eng.), Ph.D.

 |Frisvad, J. R., Hachisuka, T., and Kjeldsen, T. K. Directional Dipole for Subsurface Scattering in Translucent Materials.
 Manuscript, August 2013.|

 |Skytte, J. L., Nielsen, O. H. A., Andersen, U., Carstensen, J. M., Dahl, A. L., Larsen, R., Møller, F., Kamran, F., and Frisvad, J. R. Decomposition of diffuse reflectance images - features for monitoring structure in turbid media.
 In Proceedings of the InsideFood Symposium 2013, Leuven, Belgium, April 2013.|

 Course responsible and course designer.
-Graduate course taught for the M.Sc. educations in Digital Media Engineering and Mathematical Modelling and Computation.
+Graduate course taught for the M.Sc. education in Digital Media Engineering.

 02562 Rendering - Introduction (since Autumn 2011)

 02525 Introduction to Mathematics and Technology (since Autumn 2010)